tonytw1/squirrel-detector/README.md

 }
 ```

 ### Not cat

 Plotting the most confident prediction over the image:
 ![Not cat](not_cat.png)

 Looking up class 17 in the label file we find `cat`.

+Close but not quite right.
 It looks like the model doesn't know about squirrels!

-Squirrels are not one of the classes this model was trained on.
+Looking in the COCO labels file confirms that squirrels are not one of the classes this model was trained on.

 ### Local detection script

 Back porting what we learnt in the Colab worksheet we can create a local script which can make the same prediction.
 This is `detect.py`.
-There is plenty in there which I don't yet understand.
+There is plenty in there which I don't yet understand yet.

 ### Resolving labels

+TensorFlow gives the impression that resolve class ids into labels is not it's concern.
+We'll need to spike out a way to user the labels file to resolve readable name for classes in the predictions returned from TensorFlow.

 `labels.py`

+### Premature productionising

 We've now verified that we can use TensorFlow to run a pretrained model locally.

 That pretrained model doesn't know about the specific animals we're interested in but can probably be retrained.

-Let's move onto productionising what we have on the assumption we'll be able to improve the model with training.
+Let's move onto productionising what we have on the assumption we'll be able to improve the model later.

 ## Running a model with TensorFlow Serving

-"[https://www.tensorflow.org/tfx/serving/docker](TensorFlow Serving) makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs"
+[https://www.tensorflow.org/tfx/serving/docker](TensorFlow Serving) makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.

 This looks exactly what we want.
 A way to deploy a saved model behind a REST API.

 A Docker container is provided.
 We use this as a base image to produce an image with our model baked into it.
-`Dockerfile`
+`serving/Dockerfile`

 Testing locally:
 `
 docker run -p 8501:8501 -e MODEL_NAME=ssd_mobilenet_v2_320x320_coco17_tpu-8 eelpie/tensorflowserving
 `